Email: soha@forwardtraining.me

 Harvard-Developed Simulation

-Developed by Harvard Business School, designed to strengthen decision-making, alignment, and leadership under pressure.
+An award-winning leadership simulation created by Harvard Business Impact (HBI) to strengthen team decision-making and leadership under pressure.

 Performance-Focused Outcomes

-Sessions are aligned to business priorities, strengthening judgment, accountability, and execution discipline.
+Simulation sessions are aligned with organizational priorities to strengthen judgment, accountability, and execution discipline.

 Building Capability.